microsoft/FHIR-Converter/README.md

 ![Convert API summary](docs/images/convert-api-summary.png)

-Complete details on the FHIR Converter APIs and examples can be found [here](/docs/how-to-guides/use-convert-web-apis.md).
+Complete details on the FHIR converter APIs and examples can be found [here](/docs/how-to-guides/use-convert-web-apis.md).

 ## Troubleshooting